Eat Tamales on Candelmas (February 2) in Portland

 Tamale Boy

-After Casa de Tamales, Tamale Boy is the tamale source I knew best early on.
-Their tamales are made with non-GMO corn and are steamed in corn husks or banana leaves.
+At Tamale Boy, their tamales are made with non-GMO corn and are steamed in corn husks or banana leaves.
 They serve them with pickled onions, green tomatillo and roasted tomato salsas.

 For the Oaxacan style tamales, fillings include cochinita pibil, mole negro, and vegetable.
 For the northern Mexican style tamales, fillings include pork chile verde, chicken tinga, and rajas con queso.
 They also offer a “tamal frito” prepared with their Norteño tamales.
 It is served with frijoles negros and topped with avocado salsa, queso fresco, pickled onions, Mexican crema, and cilantro.
 Two over-easy eggs come with it, too.
 You can also buy their tamales by the dozen.